yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Have you intentionally optimized your digital presence for AI search and generative discovery?
+Has your brand intentionally implemented strategies to improve visibility in AI-driven search and generative discovery environments?

 Why It Matters:

-Intentional optimization increases future AI visibility potential.
+Brands that actively optimize for AI systems are more likely to gain future visibility advantages.

 ---